 For example, if you don’t have a lot of federal student loans left to pay, it may be worth refinancing into private student loans.
 If you do have a lot of student loans, it may be worth finding a way to resolve your problem and still stick with Great Lakes.

-Contact the Great Lakes Ombudsman
+Contact the Great Lakes ombudsman

-Believe it or not, there is an established department set up to handle complaints with Great Lakes.
+If the loan servicer isn’t able to resolve your issue, there’s an established department set up to handle complaints with Great Lakes.
 If you need to stay with Great Lakes because you’re already set up on a 20 to 25-year student loan forgiveness program and are working in the private sector, this might be your best option.
 Here’s a good overview of the dispute resolution process.

 Here is the Great Lakes student loan servicing phone number: (866) 348-0708